lifearoundfreaks/pjbook/README.md

-# This a Django study project
+# This is a simple Django study project

 > In this project we learn to work in a group and actively use VCS to develop a django application